SEN Information Report for Parkside School 2021-2022

 At Parkside School we believe in participation for all.
 We want all adults and children to participate in learning and we celebrate all members of our community.
 We want to create an inclusive culture in our school and we aim to be more responsive to the diversity of children’s backgrounds, interests, experience, knowledge and skills.

 We value high quality teaching for all learners and actively monitor teaching and learning in the school.
-For more information on our approach please see our teaching and learning policy by clicking on the link below.

 Our school improvement and development plan is about developing learning for all and planned continuing professional development (CPD) opportunities for all staff.